 The average household spends $50 monthly on their internet access, and that’s before overage prices, mobile data usage, or other costs.
 That’s $600 a year you could be saving, and who couldn’t do with an extra 600 bucks in their pocket?
-Gaining financial independence and being able to retire early isn’t just about increasing your income potential; it’s also about reducing your expense too.
+Gaining financial independence and being able to retire early isn’t just about increasing your income potential; it’s also about reducing your expenses too.

 You may be wondering how to get free internet illegally, but you won’t find any of that information here!
 With this in mind, we’ve put together a selection of ways you can find free internet service legally in any location.
 No matter whether you’re at home or on the go, try these savvy ways to secure free internet now.